The Top 10 Most Expensive Hotels in Las Vegas

 Of course, there’s the popular casino, and if you need somewhere to spend your winnings, you can always head to The Forum Shops for designer clothes and accessories.

-For nightlife, you can dance till dawn in the Omnia nightclub, one of the most exciting in town, where world renowned DJ Steve Aoki is resident.
+For nightlife, you can dance till dawn in the Omnia nightclub, one of the most exciting in town, where world-renowned DJs perform.

 Related Read: The 6 Towers at Caesars Palace: Which is the Best?